wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

     <h2>Incomplete mobile version</h2>
 </hgroup>

-Steam's mobile website doesn't recognize a lot of mobile devices and doesn't have half the functions desktop version provides.
-For instance, it doesn't have recently added user reviews in any shape or form.
+Steam’s mobile website doesn’t recognize a lot of mobile devices and doesn’t have half the functions desktop version provides.
+For instance, it doesn’t have recently added user reviews in any shape or form.

 Meanwhile, limiting the functionality of your mobile website is a really bad practice.
 Mobile users should be able to use all the functions available in "full" version.
 Both versions should be "full" versions, actually.
-There's [a pretty good read](http://www.abookapart.com/products/mobile-first) on the theme.
+There’s [a pretty good read](http://www.abookapart.com/products/mobile-first) on the theme.

 <hgroup>
     <h4 class="solution">Solution</h4>